I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksincrementcountedworker.md

 <p>Returns the current counter.
 A count of one implies that a worker was actually scheduled.</p>

 ## -remarks
 <p>This should be called after an addition has been made to the worker's list of tasks to perform.
-A corresponding call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff561660">KsDecrementCountedWorker</a> should be made within the work item after each task has been completed.
-This may be called at DISPATCH_LEVEL.</p>

-<p>This should be called after an addition has been made to the worker's list of tasks to perform.
-A corresponding call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff561660">KsDecrementCountedWorker</a> should be made within the work item after each task has been completed.
+A corresponding call to <a href="..\ks\nf-ks-ksdecrementcountedworker.md">KsDecrementCountedWorker</a> should be made within the work item after each task has been completed.
 This may be called at DISPATCH_LEVEL.</p>

 ## -requirements
 <table>